 Historians do more than research, write, and teach.
-In fact, each of those activities consist of other transferable skills: the ability to plan, evaluate evidence, synthesize vast quantities of information, think critically, edit and revise, manage a group of diverse people, create an agenda, and facilitate group work, to name just a few.
+But even these core activities consist of transferable skills: the ability to plan, evaluate evidence, synthesize vast quantities of information, think critically, edit and revise, manage a group of diverse people, create an agenda, and facilitate group work, to name just a few.

 Intellectual self-confidence helps PhDs realize their capabilities beyond subject expertise.
 As it turns out, a history PhD is a powerful credential that works like a toolkit for a variety of professional circumstances—if you know how to open it.